 Shape and consistency of the edema

-The instep seems swollen.
+The instep appears swollen.
 Eventually, a columnar deformation of the lower leg occurs.
 The skin is not discolored but may look pale.
-From an early stage, the edema feels hard and can barely be dented with pressure.
+From an early stage, the edema feels hard and is barely dented with pressure.
 The skin feels cool.

 The affected body parts hurt.
-Patients complain about a feeling of heaviness.
+Patients complain of a feeling of heaviness.

 Secondary lymphedema usually occurs after age 40.
 Men and women are affected equally.
 It usually develops on one side alone.
-This is not true when it is caused by an inflammatory process.
+However, this is not true when secondary lymphedema is caused by an inflammatory process.
 Secondary lymphedemas can sometimes be attributed to parasites (filariasis).
-In that case, inflammatory changes to the lymph channels occur.
+In such cases, inflammatory changes to the lymph channels occur.

 Treatment of lymphedemas

-The type of therapy depends on the cause of the edema.
-There is a wide range of conservative treatments.
-Surgical procedure is usually only necessary when edemas lead to disability.
-Physical measures such as specialized pressure boots, gymnastics, and manual therapies are employed to dissolve blockages.
-The goal is to allow patients to manage their day-to-day routines and continue to work as far as possible.
+The type of therapy depends on the cause of the edema, and a wide range of conservative treatments are available.
+Surgery is usually only necessary when edemas lead to disability.
+Physical measures such as specialized pressure boots, gymnastics, and manual therapies are employed to remove blockages.
+The goal is to allow patients to manage their day-to-day routines and continue to work as much as possible.

-Lipedema is not an accumulation of fluid, but fatty tissue.
+Lipedema is the accumulation of fatty tissue, not fluid.
 Lipedemas are painful and typically occur symmetrically on the hips, thighs, and upper arms.
 They may also be accompanied by peripheral edemas.
 The term lipedema is derived from Greek and means ‘fat swelling’.

 Differential Diagnosis of Anaphylactic Shock: Formation of Edema